AaronBachmann/Swagger-API-Documentation/README.md

 The `paths` object refers to the endpoint of the URL call.
 The path contains an operation object, a parameters object, a responses object, and possibly more.

 The operation object refers to the methods GET, POST, PUT, DELETE, amongst others.
 The operation object describes a single action on an API path.
+For the OpenWeatherMap API there is only one path `/weather`, and one operation `get` for that path.